moorepants/dissertation/_sources/physicalparameters.txt

 .. figure:: figures/physicalparameters/headtube.*
    :align: center
-   :width: 4in
+   :width: 2.5in

-   figHeadtube
+   :target: _images/headtube.jpg

-   The digital level used to measure head tube angle.
+   The digital level set against the Yellow Bicycle's head tube.

 .. _secTrail:

 Trail
 ~~~~~

-Trail is difficult to measure directly due to the fact that the tire has a
+The idealized trail is difficult to measure directly due to the fact that the
-contact patch and there is no distinct contact point.
-I instead chose to
+tire has a contact patch and there is no distinct contact point.
+I instead
-measure the fork offset, :math:`f_o`.
-The fork offset was measured by clamping
+chose to measure the fork offset, :math:`f_o`, and compute the ideal trail.
-the steer tube of the front fork into a v-block on a flat table,
-:ref:`figForkOffset`.
-For the Delft bicycles, a ruler was used to measure the
-height of the center of the head tube and the height of the center of the axle
-axis, and for the Davis bicycles we made use of more accurate height gages.
 The
+fork offset was measured by clamping the steer tube of the front fork into a
+v-block on a flat table, :ref:`Figure 4 <figForkOffset>`.
+For the Delft
+bicycles, a ruler was used to measure the height of the center of the head tube
+and the height of the center of the axle axis, and for the Davis bicycles we
-fork blades were aligned such that the axle axis was parallel to the table
+made use of more accurate height gages.
+The fork blades were aligned such that
+the axle axis was parallel to the table surface.
-surface.

 .. math::
    :label: eqTrail